 - People taking this drug may get more effects from opioid drugs when this drug is stopped.
 Even low doses of opioid drugs may cause very bad and sometimes deadly effects in these people.
 Talk with your doctor.

-- If you are addicted to pain drugs and are given this drug, you may have signs of withdrawal.
-Talk with your doctor.
+- If you are addicted to opioid drugs and are given this drug, you may have signs of withdrawal.
+If you have questions, talk with your doctor.

 - This drug is not approved to treat mental or mood problems like low mood (depression) or to help stop smoking.
 When another bupropion drug was used to stop smoking, mental or mood problems happened or got worse.
 Talk with the doctor.